wSwanepoel199/wSwanepoel199.github.io/README.md

-# Nuxt 3 Minimal Starter
+# Terminal Portfolio Application

+Built using Nuxtjs.
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup